tadiwamark/E-commerce-Product-Recommendation-System/README.md

 ## Features

--Interactive Analysis: Adjust parameters like minimum support and confidence to explore different association rules.
+* Interactive Analysis: Adjust parameters like minimum support and confidence to explore different association rules.
--Product Recommendations: Enter a set of products to receive recommendations on what other products could be added to the basket.
+* Product Recommendations: Enter a set of products to receive recommendations on what other products could be added to the basket.
--Filtering Options: Filter association rules by specific products to focus on the relationships that matter most to you.
+* Filtering Options: Filter association rules by specific products to focus on the relationships that matter most to you.

 ## Usage